sealerio/sealer/docs/site/src/docs/advanced/save-charts-package.md

 # Save helm chart package

-Sealer support to save raw helm chart package to cloud image as tgz format. with this feature, we can pull the helm chart package in other offline production environment.
+Sealer support to save raw helm chart package to cloud image as oci format. with this feature, we can pull the helm chart package in other offline production environment.

 ## Prerequisites